 A business continuation agreement can be an integral part of your estate plan if you are a partner in a closely held business.

 It is important to protect your personal assets if you are a business owner.
 This is often accomplished through the creation of family limited partnerships and limited liability companies.

 With these legal structures you are separating your personal financial assets from assets that are the property of the partnership or limited liability company.

 Asset Protection Special Report

-If you would like to learn about asset protection in-depth, download our free special report on the subject.
+If you would like to learn about asset protection in-depth, download our complimentary special report on the subject.
 To gain access to the report, click this link and follow the simple instructions: Asset Protection Report.

-Hartford, CT Asset Protection & Business Planning Consultation
+Glastonbury, CT Asset Protection & Business Planning Consultation

 Contact our firm to schedule a complimentary consultation if you would like to discuss business succession planning and asset protection with a licensed estate planning attorney.